magneticio/vamp-ui/readme.md

 # VAMP OSS UI Architecture

-The Vamp OSS UI provides an interface to all artefacts accessible via the REST API.
-Since most of the artefacts share the same capabilities, we opted for an approach which lets us define endpoints and entities following a generic template so that the UI is consistent across artefacts.
+The Vamp OSS UI provides an interface to all artifacts accessible via the REST API.
+Since most of the artifacts share the same capabilities, we opted for an approach which lets us define endpoints and entities following a generic template so that the UI is consistent across artifacts.

 ## Overview of Artifacts